Giuliani says State Dept. aided his effort to press Ukraine on Trump opponents

 The DNC has repeatedly denied working with the Ukrainian government to obtain dirt on Manafort.
 The incriminating Ukrainian information about Manafort that emerged during the campaign — a ledger showing $12.7 million in unreported payments from a Russia-backed Ukrainian political party — was released by a Ukrainian law-enforcement agency.

-Both the DNC and the Times did not immediately respond to a request for comment from NBC News.
+Both the DNC and the Times did not immediately respond to requests for comment from NBC News.

 Yermak told the Times he asked Volker to arrange discussions with Giuliani, additionally saying it was unclear to him whether Giuliani was representing Trump in their discussions.
-Volker declined to comment to the publication about Giuliani's talks with Yermak.
+A State Department spokesperson confirmed to the publication that Volker put Giuliani in touch with Yermak.

 When Giuliani's efforts were first reported, his plans were met with swift criticism from Democrats.